 Career mentorship and directed studies are other options to extend your learning.

 You’ll have the opportunity to complete research at the Dairy Education and Research Centre, which provides educational opportunities and training for Canadians and international scientists and students from universities, colleges, schools, and industries, as well as for the general public.
 You’ll engage with graduate students from UBC and institutions around the world to exchange knowledge and learn from experts in the field.

 Learn from world-renowned professors recognized for their research and contribution to the field of animal welfare.
 As a student here, you’ll have access to flexible programs that allow you to choose a pathway that best meets your needs, academic goals, and interests, while studying with a small cohort of students.Find out more

-Many Applied Animal Biology graduates go on to careers in veterinary medicine, natural resource planning, ecology, agronomy, conservation, land management, organic farming, ecosystem restoration, biodiversity, and more.
+Many Applied Animal Biology graduates go on to careers in veterinary medicine, human medicine, biology, natural resource planning, ecology, agronomy, conservation, land management, organic farming, ecosystem restoration, biodiversity, and more.

 English is the language of instruction at UBC.
 All prospective students must demonstrate English-language competency prior to admission.
 There are numerous ways to meet the English Language Admission Standard.